oracle-livelabs/converged/microservices-txeventq-kafka/deploy-and-test-txeventq/deploy-and-test-txeventq.md

 2. Setup Producer microservices properties

-    The Producer microservice properties required connection properties, which at the end are the JDBC connection string, are filling with the Oracle Database Instance Name, Service Name, TNS Name, Bootstrap Servers (e.g. Oracle Database endpoint and port), and the Oracle TEQ Topic Name.
+    The Producer microservice properties required connection properties, which at the end are the JDBC connection string, are filling with the Oracle Database Instance Name, Service Name, TNS Name, Bootstrap Servers (e.g. Oracle Database endpoint and port), and the Oracle TxEventQ Topic Name.

     ```bash
     <copy>
-    vi $LAB_HOME/springboot-oracleteq/okafka-producer/src/main/resources/application.yaml
+    vi $LAB_HOME/springboot-txeventq/okafka-producer/src/main/resources/application.yaml
     </copy>
     ```